7 beautiful, funny… and eco-friendly cartoons!

-What if we offered our children the chance to combine business with pleasure by introducing them to the beauty of Mother Nature in a fun way?
-"Let's protect our planet": this is the message that many animated films and cartoons convey with humor and poetry.
-Here is a selection of 7 little wonders to watch (and explain) to your children!
+What if we offered our children a way to combine learning with fun by introducing them to the beauty of Mother Nature in an engaging way?
+"Let's protect our planet": this is the message conveyed with humor and poetry by many animated films and cartoons.
+Here is a selection of 7 little gems to watch (and explain) to your children!

 The Lorax by Chris Renaud (2012)

-My Beloved Little Planet by Jacques-Rémy Girerd (2010)
+My Little Beloved Planet by Jacques-Rémy Girerd (2010)

-For children (from 6 years old)
+For children (aged 6 and up)

 Ponyo on the Cliff by Hayao Miyazaki (2009)